rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 ### Is the account fee assessed with only partial-month usage of a managed Cloud Server, or is it prorated?

 We do not prorate the account fee.
-However, the service fee is a utility-based fee that bills for only the amount of time that your instance is active.
+However, the service fee is a utility-based fee that bills only the amount of time that your instance is active.

 ### Does the Rackspace Support team automatically scale Cloud Servers if necessary?